 Click here for PDF

-Beginning on January 1, 2020, the California Consumer Privacy Act of 2018 (“CCPA”) will impose new privacy obligations on certain businesses that collect personal information of California consumers.
+Beginning on January 1, 2020, the California Consumer Privacy Act of 2018 (CCPA) will impose new privacy obligations on certain businesses that collect personal information of California consumers.
 Employers with employees in California are trying to navigate how the CCPA applies to the employment relationship, including information related to employee benefit plans.
 Below is a summary of the potential implications for employers that are a “business” covered by the CCPA.
-To determine if your business is subject to the CCPA, please see our prior article (Are We Covered by the CCPA?).
+To determine if your business is subject to the CCPA, please see our prior article, Are You Covered by the CCPA?
+For guidance on developing your CCPA compliance project plan, please see our companion article, We Are Covered, So Now What Do We Do?
+Create A Project Plan!

-(2) “Consumer” does not include a natural person whose personal information has been collected by a business in the course of a person acting as a job applicant to, an employee of, a contractor of, or an agent on behalf of, the business, to the extent the person’s personal information is collected and used solely within the context of the person’s role as a job applicant to, an employee of, a contractor of, or an agent on behalf of, the business.
+Personal information that is collected by a business about a natural person in the course of the natural person acting as a job applicant to, an employee of, owner of, director of, officer of, medical staff member of, or contractor of that business to the extent that the natural person’s personal information is collected and used by the business solely within the context of the natural person’s role or former role as a job applicant to, an employee of, owner of, director of, officer of, medical staff member of, or a contractor of that business.

 Is employment-related data considered “personal information”?